tailwindlabs/tailwindcss-line-clamp/README.md

+> [!NOTE]
+> As of Tailwind CSS v3.3, `line-clamp` utilities are included in the framework by default and this plugin is no longer required.

 # @tailwindcss/line-clamp

 A plugin that provides utilities for visually truncating text after a fixed number of lines.

-> **Warning**
-> As of Tailwind CSS v3.3 the `line-clamp` utilities are now included in the framework by default and this plugin is no longer required.

 ## Installation